-The final project portfolio includes the research proposal/draft and paper, data collection guides, and non-graded assignments.
+The final project portfolio includes the original research proposal/draft and non-graded assignments (with my comments!) and final paper (including data collection guides).

 Other Assignments.
 Other short non-graded assignments might be expected during the course.
 These assignments contribute to your final project report.
 If you don't complete the course assignments and project on time, you won't be able to participate adequately in class discussions, and you won't get as much out of the course.
 I will not accept late non-graded assignments.